alirezanet/Gridify/docs/README.md

    - title: Exceptional Performance
      details: Gridify has been designed with performance in mind and can outperform other dynamic LINQ libraries.
    - title: Compatibility
      details: Gridify can be used in any .NET Core or .NET Framework project, making it highly compatible.
 It can also be used alongside Entity Framework and other ORMs.
+Gridify.Elasticsearch extension provides and ability to build Elasticsearch DSL queries from Gridify filters.
 footer: MIT Licensed | © 2021-present AliReZa Sabouri
 ---